isabella232/jcomigrationhelperplugin/README.md

 # Installation

-Use the update site from **MISSING NOT AVAILABLE YET** to install the plugin.
+Use the update site from https://github.com/SAP/jcomigrationhelperplugin/wiki/latest_release/ to install the plugin.

 # How to use it